No single golden hour - www.lokmattimes.com

 -----------------------------------

-Another disturbing trend is cyber blackmail.
-Once criminals access personal data or images, they begin extorting victims, sometimes for as little as Rs 2,000 to Rs 3,000.
-Many individuals pay quietly out of shame or fear.
-"Don’t pay.
-Come to us," urges the cyber police.
-"Filing a complaint is the first step to stopping the chain."
+A worrying trend is cyber blackmail.
+Once fraudsters gain access to personal data or images, they extort victims, often demanding as little as Rs 2,000–Rs 3,000.
+Many victims pay silently out of shame or fear.
+“Don’t pay.
+Come to us,” urges the cyber police.
+“Filing a complaint is the first step toward breaking the cycle.”